openego/ding0/doc/about.rst

 Low-voltage grids
 =================

+The topology of low-voltage grids is determined on the basis of typified grid models that are vastly available for the residential sector and partially available for other sector retail, industrial and agricultural.
+The mentioned sectors are modeled differently: the grid topology of residential sector loads founds on typified grid models from [Kerber]_.
+Retail and industrial sector are treated as a single sector and use same methodology to determine grid topology as applied for the agricultural sector.
+Loads of each sector are located in separate branches - one for each sector.
+In the following its creation is described in detail.

 ..
 Kerber describes 8 rural and 3 village and 8 suburban LV Grids; each with several branch lines.
 The exemplary grids are based on 132 real MV/LV Substations data in south Germany.